 The engaging of these relationships has assisted in answering many goals.
 Reaching children in our communities, identifying their academic, emotional, and social difficulties, breaking the cycle of drug abuse, crime, and other problems experienced by a growing sector of today’s youth, our foster grandparents are the vital part of society that aids in the development of these at-risk children.
 The grandparents share their wisdom, convictions, and experience.

-• Locally, we have provided over 30 years of service to the community
+• Locally, we have provided over 34 years of service to our community

 • Limited-income older adults are serving as mentors and tutors